Shop and Save on New York State Health Insurance

 Credit: Daniel Rehn via Flickr under Creative Commons

 For those of you just joining us, the state and federal health insurance marketplaces of the Affordable Care Act opened for business to the public earlier this month on October 1st.
-These marketplaces, also more commonly know as exchanges, are the online shops where Americans can purchase federally subsidized health insurance plans that also meet the standards of the Obama administration’s Affordable Care Act, often now more popularly known as Obamacare.
+These marketplaces, also more commonly known as exchanges, are online shops where Americans can purchase federally subsidized health insurance plans that also meet the standards of the Obama administration’s Affordable Care Act, often now more popularly known as Obamacare.

 But yes it’s been a rough few weeks for the Obama administration.
-First starting on October 1st due to the inability to reach a budgeting agreement the federal government shutdown.
+First starting on October 1st due to the inability to reach a budgeting agreement the federal government shut down.
 It remained that way until last week when Democrats and Republicans were finally able to reach an agreement of sorts to reopen the government and raise the country’s debt ceiling.

-The 17 states that established their own health insurance exchanges reacted quickly and scaled up their exchange technology to meet demand.
+The 17 states that established their health insurance exchanges reacted quickly and scaled up their exchange technology to meet demand.
 At this point four weeks later the majority of state exchanges are operating on or close to normal.
-But the big sticking point has been the flailing terrible operation of the federal health insurance exchange marketplace, which is servicing the other 33 states who opted not to establish their own exchanges.
+But the big sticking point has been the flailing terrible operation of the federal health insurance exchange marketplace, which is servicing the other 33 states that opted not to establish their own exchanges.

 The federal exchange has been experiencing some extreme technical glitches that have not gotten much better over the last few weeks.
 These glitches are preventing many people from creating profiles on Healthcare.gov.
 Those lucky enough to actually make it through the process of creating a profile might have bigger problems.
-According to major news outlets a fairly decent proportion of those applications that submitted are missing information or are corrupted in some way.
+According to major news outlets a fairly decent proportion of those applications that are submitted are missing information or are corrupted in some way.

 None of that bodes well for the immediate future of the Affordable Care Act.
 Now with the fiscal crisis and threat of a federal debt default behind us, Democrats and Republicans in both houses are attempting to get to the bottom of the problems with the federal exchange.